dgquintero/challenge_MLE/docs/challenge.md

 5. **Flexible Payment Options**: With pay-as-you-go options, GCP accommodates our budget and avoids unnecessary costs.

+## FastAPI Integration

+This project leverages the power of FastAPI, a modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.
+FastAPI provides an easy and efficient way to create RESTful APIs with automatic validation, documentation, and interactive capabilities.

+**Key Features**:

+- **High Performance**: FastAPI is designed for speed and can handle high loads with ease.

+- **Interactive Docs**: Built-in interactive documentation and automatic OpenAPI and JSON Schema generation make API development a breeze.

+- **Type Hints**: Utilize Python's type hints to define data models, making your API robust and self-documenting.

+- **Asynchronous Support**: FastAPI supports asynchronous programming, allowing for efficient handling of concurrent requests.

+- **Authentication and Security**: Easily implement authentication and security measures to protect your API.

+FastAPI simplifies API development, making it the ideal choice for this project.
+Get started with FastAPI by following our setup instructions in the README.

+## FastAPI Integration

+This project leverages the power of FastAPI, a modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.
+FastAPI provides an easy and efficient way to create RESTful APIs with automatic validation, documentation, and interactive capabilities.

+**Key Features**:

+- **High Performance**: FastAPI is designed for speed and can handle high loads with ease.

+- **Interactive Docs**: Built-in interactive documentation and automatic OpenAPI and JSON Schema generation make API development a breeze.

+- **Type Hints**: Utilize Python's type hints to define data models, making your API robust and self-documenting.

+- **Asynchronous Support**: FastAPI supports asynchronous programming, allowing for efficient handling of concurrent requests.

+- **Authentication and Security**: Easily implement authentication and security measures to protect your API.

+FastAPI simplifies API development, making it the ideal choice for this project.
+Get started with FastAPI by following our setup instructions in the README.

+## DOCKER

 ## Build the Docker Image